Test Update:

 3. The TP antibody assay can be performed within the SSM Wisconsin region to improve turnaround time.

-Samples which are reactive for TP (syphilis) antibodies will be sent for rapid plasma regain (RPR) confirmation testing to help distinguish between infection with T. pallidum (syphilis) versus a falsely reactive treponemal antibody result.
+Samples which are reactive for TP (syphilis) antibodies will be reflexed to rapid plasma reagin (RPR) confirmation testing to help distinguish between infection with T. pallidum (syphilis) versus a falsely reactive treponemal antibody result.

-Please see chart below for interpreting results utilizing the reverse screening model.
+Please see the chart below for interpreting results utilizing the reverse screening model.

 Table.
 Interpretation and follow-up of syphilis reverse screening results